tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 🏞️ *SSG with data*

-How this process differs from SSG without data, is that all pages that require data fetching to be built, will fetch the needed information, insert it into the HTML file and store the result.
+How this process differs from SSG without data, is that all pages that require data fetching to be built, will first fetch the needed information, then insert it into the HTML file and store the result.

 This process will happen only once, when the application is built for production.